A Mom's Fear: Why doesn't my Baby love me?

 What is Reactive Attachment Disorder?

-According to WebMD, Reactive Attachment Disorder potentially develops when a baby misses out on early bonding time with their primary caregivers.
-These caregivers are typically the baby’s parents.
-The condition usually develops in children under five years of age.
+Reactive Attachment Disorder develops when a baby misses out on early bonding with their primary caregivers, per the Mayo Clinic.
+These caregivers are usually the baby’s parents, and symptoms typically show up in children under five.

 However, in situations where this care is not present and there is negligence, this bond cannot form.
 Therefore, the baby cannot develop as it would with essential care and attention.